I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_video_process_output_stream_arguments_0020.md

 ## Members

+`OutputStream`

+The output surfaces for the video process command.
+If stereo output is enabled, index 0 contains the left output while index  1 contains the right input.
+If stereo output is not enabled, only index 0 is used to specify the output.
+Index 1 should be a null pointer.

 `AlphaFillMode`

 The alpha fill mode for data that the video processor writes to the render target.
 For more information, see <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_process_alpha_fill_mode_0020.md">D3D12DDI_VIDEO_PROCESS_ALPHA_FILL_MODE</a> enumeration.